fable-compiler/samples-pixi/README.md

 # How to add a new sample

 - Take one of the existing samples as a reference.
-- Add the information about your sample to `public/samples.json5`: id, entry file (usually the .fsproj), title and description; in one of the three categories: "games", "visual" or "productivity".
+- Add the information about your sample to `public/samples.json5`: id,  title and description
 - Add one folder named after the id of the sample to `src` directory and another one to `public`.
 The first one will contain the F# (and maybe JS) source files, while the second contains the public assets for the sample (like index.html, images, etc).
-- Add the project to the `Fable.Samples.sln` solution: `dotnet sln add src/my-sample/My.Sample.fsproj`
+- Add the project to the `Fable.Samples.sln` solution: `dotnet sln add src/mySample/mySample.fsproj`. **Important: the name of your fsproj file must be the same you use for your folder to allow for automatic build.**(folder `greatProject` -> `greatProject.fsproj`)
 - Restore NuGet dependencies: `dotnet restore`

 ## Webpack configuration